Home Social Media tiktok shadow ban

 Signs TikTok Shadow Ban

 The first and most obvious sign of a TikTok shadow ban is a drop in your views, likes, and shares.
-While there’s bound to be some fluctuations here and there, a massive nosedive is cause for concern.
+While there are bound to be some fluctuations here and there, a massive nosedive is cause for concern.
 This is particularly true if you’ve been consistently witnessing a rise in those numbers, and it suddenly stops.

 The “For You” page is where your content usually ends up if your account is doing well on TikTok.
 Usually, your content will be displayed to users who regularly interact with accounts similar to yours.
-However, when accounts get shadow banned on TikTok, their content is no longer visible on the “For You” pages of relevant users.
+However, when accounts get shadow-banned on TikTok, their content is no longer visible on the “For You” pages of relevant users.

 So get your friends to check if your content has suddenly disappeared from their “For You” pages.
 This is another effective way to cross-check whether TikTok has decided to restrict your content visibility on the app.